 16.7.1.
 Leave under this policy is unpaid.
-If an employee is on an unpaid FMLA/CFRA leave, they are required to use their accrued sick leave or vacation leave concurrently with FMLA/CFRA leave.
-Employees must use accrued sick leave concurrently with the leave if the leave is for Pregnancy Disability or the employee's own serious health condition.
+If an employee is on an unpaid FMLA/CFRA leave, he or shethey areis required to use his or her their accrued sick leave or vacation leave concurrently with FMLA/CFRA leave.
+Employees must use accrued sick leave concurrently with the leave if the leave is for Pregnancy Disability or the employee's own serious health condition.-